LogoLogo

 Overview

-To protect your protocols with Venn, you'll need the to:
+To protect your protocols with Venn you will need to:

-1. Make sure you've integrated the Firewall SDK with your smart contracts
+1. Integrate the Firewall SDK into your smart contracts.

-2. Registered your smart contracts onchain with Venn
+2. Register your smart contracts on-chain with Venn.

 npm i -g @vennbuild/cli